deeprjs/deepr/README.md

 #### `"key"` variant

 If there is no arrow symbol it means that source and target are the same.

-It's the most frequent use-case, when the response structure mirrors exactly the query structure.
+This is the most frequent use-case, when the response structure mirrors exactly the query structure.

 ```json
 {